nikhilvyas/SOAP_MUON/README.md

 v1.py was used in OLMo experiments as the optimizer for all layers.
+We receommend starting with this version.

 v2.py was used in modded-nanogpt experiments as the optimizer for non first/last layers.